Skip to content

 Error handling

-dusk has no exception system and no panic.
+Dusk has no exception system and no panic.
 A function that can fail returns an error value alongside its result, and the compiler rejects any call site that does not handle that error.
 This page is the normative description of the error type, the fallible function shape, and the enforcement rules.
 For a task-oriented walkthrough, see the errors guide.

 error is a builtin type.
 It is not imported from any library.